Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Branch Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 3: Performance Objective 3: STUDENT ATTENDANCE: By June 2025, student attendance at Spring Branch Elementary School will increase or will be ≥ 98%.
+Performance Objective 3: STUDENT ATTENDANCE: By June 2026, student attendance at Spring Branch Elementary School will increase or will be ≥ 98%.

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report